2030 United States Senate elections: Indiana

 One-term Republican Jim Banks was elected in 2024 with 58.6% of the vote.
 He has filed paperwork to run for re-election.

 Maine

 Three-term Independent Angus King was re-elected in 2024 with 52.06% of the vote.
 He has filed paperwork to run for re-election.

 Maryland

 One-term Democrat Angela Alsobrooks was elected in 2024 with 54.6% of the vote.
 She has filed paperwork to run for re-election.

 Massachusetts

 Three-term Democrat Elizabeth Warren was re-elected in 2024 with 59.8% of the vote.
 She has filed paperwork to run for re-election.

 Michigan

 One-term Democrat Elissa Slotkin was elected in 2024 with 48.6% of the vote.
 She has filed paperwork to run for re-election.

 Minnesota

 Four-term Democrat Amy Klobuchar was re-elected in 2024 with 56.2% of the vote.
-She has filed paperwork to run for re-election.
+Although she filed paperwork to run for re-election, she announced her candidacy for governor on January 29, 2026, for that year's election after incumbent governor Tim Walz abandonded his re-election bid.
+Klobuchar became the Democratic nominee after the primaries held on August 11.
+If Klobuchar wins the governorship, either Walz or Klobuchar will appoint an interim replacement dependent on when Klobuchar resigns from the Senate.
+The appointee will serve until a special election takes place on November 2, 2027, for the final three years of Klobuchar's term "if the vacancy occurs at least 11 weeks before the regular state primary preceding that election."